Sarah Polley: Directing

 In late 2012, Polley announced that she would be adapting Margaret Atwood's novel Alias Grace.
 Polley first wrote to Atwood asking to adapt the novel when she was 17.
 They held off for 20 years until she was ready to make the show.
 In August 2014, during a profile of her work as a director, Polley announced that Alias Grace was being adapted into a six-part miniseries.
 In June 2016, the series was confirmed with Polley writing and producing.
-The series premiered in 2017 on CBC Television in Canada; it streams on Netflix globally, outside of Canada.
+The series premiered in 2017 on CBC in Canada; it streams on Netflix globally, outside of Canada.
 It received positive reviews from critics.
+Also in the same year, Polley executive produced the film A Better Man.

 In June 2014, it was announced that Polley would write and direct an adaptation of John Green's Looking for Alaska.
 In March 2015, she was hired to potentially write and direct a new adaptation of Little Women.
 Her involvement in the project ultimately never went beyond initial discussion.
 In her 2022 essay collection Run Towards the Danger, Polley revealed she had been working on a second draft of the Little Women screenplay when she had a traumatic head injury resulting in post-concussion syndrome that left her with symptoms for four years so she was temporarily unable to work until she found effective treatment through University of Pittsburgh Medical Center's concussion program.
 It was subsequently announced in June that, due to scheduling conflicts, Polley would no longer be directing Looking for Alaska.